vatlab/sos/doc/problems.md

 ''')
 ```

-shoudl work correctly and it would be wrong if SoS mangles `${input}` during variable substitution.
+should work correctly and it would be wrong if SoS mangles `${input}` during variable substitution.

-### Section option `concurrent`
+### Section option `concurrent` (decided to use input option `nc_for_each`)

-There are some other options to allow concurrent execution of step actions.
+There are some options to allow concurrent execution of step actions.

-1. Default to concurrent but allow option `nonconcurrent`, because the actions should be safe
+1. Default to concurrent but allow section option `nonconcurrent`, because the actions should be safe
   to execute in parallel most of the time (processing input files one by one or in pair, or
   with different options).

 2. Do not use section option, but specify this in input parameters.
 E.g. `for_each` as
   concurrent for each, and `nc_for_each` for nonconcurrent for each.
 Perhaps
   `for_all` as nonconcurrent?

 ### Default parameter `--input` (decided to remove)